-In second grade, students will continue to develop their reading, writing, listening, and speaking skills through a balanced literacy approach that includes instruction focused on modeled, shared, guided, and independent reading and writing experiences.
-In addition, literacy skills will be integrated into science, social studies, and health instruction.
-Students will have ample opportunities to read, write, listen, and speak in order to further understand the grade-level content.
+Second-grade students will continue to develop their foundation skills in reading and writing and will continue to use their literacy skills in science, social studies, and health instruction.
+Students will have ample opportunity to read, write, listen, and speak in order to further understand the grade-level content.